MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

     Q2 - Ones: 0
     ```

-1. Every time you run the program, the results for the first qubit will vary slightly, but will be close to 50% `One` and 50% `Zero`, while the results for the second qubit will remain `Zero` all the time.
+1. Every time you run the program, the results for the first qubit vary slightly, but will be close to 50% `One` and 50% `Zero`, while the results for the second qubit remain `Zero` all the time.

     ```output
     Q1 - Zeros: 510